The Product Regulation and Liability Review: Singapore

 iii Other developments

-On 30 September 2019, the CCCS released a set of proposed guidelines on price transparency, setting out the key 'dos and don'ts' in the pricing practices of suppliers from all consumer-facing industries.99 The proposed guidelines were developed following the CCCS's findings from its market study of the online travel booking sector in Singapore, which revealed various concerning practices such as the use of pre-ticked boxes and pressure selling.
+On 7 September 2020, the CCCS published its finalised set of proposed guidelines on price transparency, setting out the key 'dos and don'ts' in the pricing practices of suppliers from all consumer-facing industries.93 The guidelines, which officially came into effect on 1 November 2020, were developed following the CCCS's findings from its market study of the online travel booking sector in Singapore, which revealed various concerning practices such as the use of pre-ticked boxes and pressure selling.

 The guidelines expand on the meaning of 'unfair practices' under Section 4 of the CPFTA and further elaborate on a number of unfair practices listed in the Second Schedule of the CPFTA.
 Broadly, it includes various recommended practices to ensure that pricing strategies are made explicit to consumers up front.
-It also discourages misleading practices such as the use of engineered discounts and careless references to the word 'free' without disclosing subsequent or deferred charges.100
+It also discourages misleading practices such as the use of false time-limited discounts and careless references to the word 'free' without disclosing subsequent or deferred charges.94

 1 Lim Ren Jun is a principal and Clara Ng is an associate at Baker McKenzie.Wong & Leow.